DPhil in Biology

-The first step in the application process is to identify the areas of research that interest you and a named potential supervisor(s) within the Departments of Plant Sciences or Zoology.
+Before you apply, you will need to identify the areas of research that interest you and a named potential supervisor(s) within the Department of Biology.

 You will need to research the profiles of the departments’ academics.
 Once you have identified a potential supervisor(s), you should contact them to discuss potential projects and funding routes.